maximilianou/todo/README.md

 ## articles

 Develop an articles application.

-In react
+In react.

-Using express
+Using express.

-A db
+DB.

-docker-compose
+docker-compose.

-TDD
+TDD.
 ci.
 react-native.

 -----